All about birds

 1. Contour feathers are all the overlapping feathers that cover the bird’s body and give it a streamlined form.

-2. Wing feathers are strong, but light, and built to give lift and precise control.
+2. Wing feathers are strong but light and built to give lift and precise control.
 They sprout from a stiff linear structure called the shaft.
-The pointy end, the part of the shaft that’s closest to the body, is hollow and featherless.
+The pointy end, the part of the shaft that’s embedded in the body, is hollow and featherless.
 (In days gone by, this was used as a writing instrument called a quill.)
 The feathery, colorful parts are called vanes.
-Each vane is made up of microscopic barbules and hooks that attach to each other to form a strong but flexible structure that can sustain flight.
+Each vane is made up of barbs, which have microscopic barbules and hooks that attach to each other to form a strong but flexible structure that can sustain flight.

 3. Tail feathers have barbules and hooks and are like a rudder and help provide precise steering and maneuverability.